Chat window

 This call is now closed.
-New applications can be submitted when the call opens in January 2025.
+New applications can be submitted here.

 The amount of funding presumed available for this call for proposals has been increased with NOK 5 million.
 The new amount presumed available is NOK 40 million.